MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 While most consumers have migrated to mobile-first ways of consuming content, businesses still mostly operate on desktop.
 Building your desktop app as a PWA allows you to make use of all the benefits that PWAs come with while targeting those users.

-With many new web capabilities and new features in Microsoft Edge and Windows, there are great opportunities to build immersive experiences that deeply integrate with the desktop operating system and feel native.
+With many new web capabilities and new features in Microsoft Edge and Windows, there are great opportunities to build immersive experiences that deeply integrate with the desktop operating system.
 Only using web technologies also ensures that your app will work in other browsers, operating systems and devices.

-You might not have to use native technologies at all as the web has grown capabilities to deal with file systems, video, audio, high-performing code, databases, USB, Bluetooth, and more.
+You might not have to use proprietary technologies at all as the web has grown capabilities to deal with file systems, video, audio, high-performing code, databases, USB, Bluetooth, and more.

-With a shared codebase between your website, mobile app and desktop app (across operating systems), you cut down on development cost.
+With a shared codebase between your website, mobile app, and desktop app (across operating systems), you cut down on development cost.

 Your app can also be published on the [Microsoft Store][PwaMicrosoftStore], making it more familiar and trustworthy for Windows users to discover and install.

-## Bridging the gap to native
+## Bridging the gap to desktop apps

-There are many new web capabilities built-in to Microsoft Edge that can make your app look and feel more native on Desktop and offer your users with engaging experiences.
+There are many new web capabilities built-in to Microsoft Edge that can make your app feel more integrated on Desktop and offer your users with engaging experiences.

 With you PWAs, you can:

 *   Handle files.
 *   Share content with other apps.
 *   Access the clipboard.
-*   Data sync and fetch work in the background.
+*   Sync data and fetch resources in the background.
 *   Access device hardware such as Bluetooth and USB.
 *   Store content in databases.
 *   Take advantage of hardware accelerated graphics.
-*   Use CSS layouts, animations, and filters to achieve a desktop look.
+*   Use CSS layouts, animations, and filters to create advanced designs.
-*   Run near-native performance code with WebAssembly.
+*   Run near-compiled performance code with WebAssembly.

-There isn't much you can't do today with Web technologies, and thanks to Microsoft Edge, PWAs on desktop can take full advantage of this to bridge the gap to what users expect native apps to be capable of.
+There isn't much you can't do today with Web technologies, and thanks to Microsoft Edge, PWAs on desktop can take full advantage of this to bridge the gap to what users expect desktop apps to be capable of.

 Navigate to [Myth Busting PWAs][Davrous20191018MythBustingPwasNewEdgeEdition] for more information about what PWAs can do.